llm-bible/llm-bible.github.io/_publications/leotescu2024bidirectional.markdown

 bibkey: leotescu2024bidirectional
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2404.05210"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Tools', 'RAG', 'Pretraining Methods', 'Transformer', 'Attention Mechanism']
+tags: ['Transformer', 'Tools', 'Efficiency and Optimization', 'RAG', 'Model Architecture', 'Attention Mechanism', 'Pretraining Methods']
 ---
 The transformer is a powerful data modelling framework responsible for remarkable performance on a wide range of tasks.
 However, they are limited in